cmecmetrics/cmec-module-man/README.md

 Usage
 ------
-Run this command from a cmec-driver enabled conda environment.
+Run the setup_module.py script following the example below.
 Replace the final 'module' argument with the short name of the target module (see Table 1 below).
 ```
-python setup_module.py module
+python setup_module.py <module>
 ```
 You will be prompted throughout the installation process (unless the --force option is invoked).
 It is recommended that you overwrite existing directories and install any required conda environments; however, flexibility is offered for cases where that is not ideal.